Primary

 Keep a slight bend in your standing knee throughout—never lock it out.
 Start with smaller reaches and progressively extend your range as balance improves.
 Focus on a spot on the floor to help maintain stability.
 Reach in multiple directions for complete benefit.

-Want Single-Leg Balance Reach in your program?
+See where Single-Leg Balance Reach fits in your weekly plan

 Stand on your right leg with slight knee bend.